MacHu-GWU/vislog-project/README.rst

 .. image:: https://vislog.readthedocs.io/en/latest/_static/vislog-logo.png
     :target: https://vislog.readthedocs.io/en/latest/

-``vislog`` is a logging library that brings visual effect to your logging message.
+``vislog`` is a ZERO-dependency logging library that brings visual effect to your logging message.
 It allows you to use any logging library you like, and just add visual effect.

 .. code-block:: python